Toyota Prius: Overview

-Global cumulative Prius liftback sales reached the 1 million vehicle mark in May 2008.
-Sales of one million were achieved in the U.S. by April 2011, and Japan in August 2011.
-As of September 2022, the Prius ranked as the world's top selling hybrid car with 5 million units sold.
+Global cumulative sales of the Prius liftback crossed 1 million vehicles in May 2008.
+Toyota reached that milestone in the United States by April 2011, and in Japan by August 2011.
+As of September 2022, Prius is the world's best-selling hybrid car, with over 5 million units sold.

 As of January 2017, the Prius is sold in over 90 countries and regions.
 Worldwide cumulative sales exceeded 2 million units in September 2010, and reached 3 million in June 2013.
 As of January 2017, global sales of the Prius family totaled almost 6.1 million units representing 61% of the 10 million hybrids delivered by Toyota Motor Company (TMC) worldwide, including the Lexus brand.
-Sales of the Prius family are led by the Prius liftback, with 4 million units, followed by the Aqua/Prius c with 1.4 million, the Prius +/v/α with, 615 thousand and the Prius Plug-in Hybrid with 79 thousand units.
+Sales of the Prius family are led by the Prius liftback, with 4 million units, followed by the Aqua/Prius c with 1.4 million, the Prius +/v/α with 615 thousand and the Prius Plug-in Hybrid with 79 thousand units.

 As of April 2011, the US accounted for almost half of Prius liftback global sales, with 1 million Priuses sold since 2000.
-The Prius experienced two consecutive years of sales decreases from its peak in 2007, falling to 139,682 units in 2009 before rebounding to 140,928 units in 2010.
+The Prius experienced two consecutive years of sales declines from 2007 peak, falling to 139,682 units in 2009 before rebounding to 140,928 units in 2010.
 As of January 2017, sales of the Prius liftback totaled over 1.8 million units in Japan and 1.8 million in the US, and ranked as the all-time best-selling hybrid car in both countries.